 Which you choose to grow depends on a number of factors.
-Peas can take up a lot of space, the taller the variety the more space they need, like wise the main crop peas need more space that the earlier varieties.
+Peas can take up a lot of space, the taller the variety the more space they need, likewise the main crop peas need more space than the earlier varieties.

 You will also need to consider if you like very sweet peas, want to freeze to dry some of the crop and how long a period you want to be harvesting for.
 Another factor is to remember that peas originate from cool temperate zones and as such most varieties will stop producing pods if the temperature goes above 20 degrees centigrade.

 Pea seeds come in two types, round and wrinkled, in the wrinkled, or marrowfat, varieties some of the starch in the seed has turned into sugar, and these produce very sweet peas, but they cannot be used for autumn sowing as they hold too much moisture.
 If you want to sow in autumn then use a round seed variety of which there are several that are hardy.